benwwchen/gitskills/README.md

-HAHA Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.